jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

 * There are no non-blocking assignments

-In short, functions may implement only combinatorial behavior, i.e. they compute a value on the basis of the present value of the input arguments and return a single value.
-They are used in the right hand side of an assignment statement.
+In short, functions may implement only combinatorial behavior, i.e. they compute a value based on the present value of the input arguments and return a single value.
+They are used in the right-hand side of an assignment statement.
 Here is an example of a function definition and call.

 ```verilog